AntonUBC/kaggle_wnv_prediction/README.md

 Given [weather, location, and spraying data](https://www.kaggle.com/c/predict-west-nile-virus/data), this competition asked kagglers to predict when and where different species of mosquitoes will test positive for West Nile virus.
-In other words, the prediction target was the probability of finding a WNV infected mosquito in a particular day, particular location, and in a particular type of mosquito.
+In other words, the prediction target was the probability of finding a WNV infected mosquito in a particular day, at a particular location, and in a particular type of mosquito.
 The evaluation metric for prediction accuracy was [ROC AUC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 The data set included 8 years: 2007 to 2014.
 Years 2007, 2009, 2011 and 2013 were used for training while remaining four years
 were included in test data.
 This competition was particularly challenging for two reasons: